notepad-plus-plus/npp-usermanual/content/docs/user-interface.md

 When you hold the <kbd>Ctrl</kbd> key and then press and release the <kbd>Tab</kbd> key, the Document Switcher appears as a popup with a yellow background, showing the current list of tabs (or a partial list, if there are too many tabs); the popup will remain until you release the <kbd>Ctrl</kbd> key.
 One tab in the list will be shown in bold, indicating which tab will be made activate when all keys have been released.
 With the Document Switcher on screen, repeated press and release of the <kbd>Tab</kbd> key will move the bold indicator downward on the screen, to the next tab name in the list.
 When the desired tab is bold, release all keys to activate that tab.

-The first tab to be shown in bold when you start the Document Switcher depends on the **[Settings > Preferences > MISC](../preferences/#misc) > Document Switcher > Enable MRU behavior** checkbox: When not checkmarked, the first tab name in bold will be the tab to the right of the currently-active tab (or the first tab in the tab bar, if the currently-active tab is the last in the tab bar; or the first tab in the other View, if the currently-active tab is the last in the active View); in this mode, the order of the tabs in the Document Switcher is the same as the order of the tabs in the tab bar, with the files from the active View above those from the alternate View when both Views are active.
+The first tab to be shown in bold when you start the Document Switcher depends on the **[Settings > Preferences > MISC](../preferences/#misc) > Document Switcher > Enable MRU behavior** checkbox: When not checkmarked, the first tab name in bold will be the tab to the right of the currently-active tab (or the first tab in the Tab Bar, if the currently-active tab is the last in the Tab Bar; or the first tab in the other View, if the currently-active tab is the last in the active View); in this mode, the order of the tabs in the Document Switcher is the same as the order of the tabs in the Tab Bar, with the files from the active View above those from the alternate View when both Views are active.
 When that setting is checkmarked, the first tab name in bold will be the tab that was active just before the current tab was activated (the "most recently used" tab); in this mode, the order of the tabs in the Document Switcher is the "most recently used" order, with the most recent at the top of the list, and the least recent at the bottom, with the tabs from both Views mixed together in usage order regardless of which View they are from.

 When cycling through the tabs in the Document Switcher, if the bottom entry in the list is reached and you again press and release <kbd>Tab</kbd>, the bold indicator will move to the top of the list; or, if the list was too long to entirely be displayed, the <kbd>Tab</kbd> will scroll the Document Switcher, so the bold indicator will move to next entry down, and the entry that was previous at the top of the list will scroll out of the visible popup.